adelbertc/sabre/README.md

 interfere with the `Master` and `ResultHandler` - if you really want to do that, override it in the config!

+It is up to the programmer to tune the # number of workers to their specific algorithm - algorithms whose work finishes very fast and has time dominated by waiting for network I/O may want to spawn many more workers than the default.
+Those whose work are CPU intensive may want to simply use the default.
+A more extensive discussion can be found [here](http://stackoverflow.com/questions/10879296/how-to-determine-the-number-of-actors-to-spawn-in-akka).

 An example configuration file may look like this:

 ```